-“Just today, I’ve noticed that the battery percentage of my iPhone 8 Plus does not change while I’m charging.
+“Just today, I’ve noticed that the battery percentage of my iPhone 12 does not change while I’m charging.
 I decided to restart my phone and it was updated, but I’ve noticed again that it has been stucked again.
 Any suggestion to resolve this?
-Thanks.”
+Thanks.” - from Apple Community

 The iPhone is really amazing device, but sometimes, the phone can display truly bizarre issues.
 One of them is the battery percentage getting stuck, sometimes at 100%, 85% or any other number.
 With the indicator stuck, you are unaware of whether your device is charged, charging or fully charged, and sometimes the device can run out of battery without any warning.
 It is quite annoying.

 If this is happening to you, keep reading as we will share with you some effective solutions to fix iPhone battery percentage stuck issue and get the device working normally again.